Ebrahim Raisi 2017 presidential campaign: Economics

-Raisi has said "I see the activation of a resistance economy as the only way to end poverty and deprivation in the country".
-He supports development of the agricultural sector, rather than spending money on shopping malls, which "will eventually benefit foreign brands".
-Raisi sees economic sanctions as an opportunity.
+Raisi said "I see the activation of a resistance economy as the only way to end poverty and deprivation in the country".
+He supported development of the agricultural sector, rather than spending money on shopping malls, which "will eventually benefit foreign brands".
+Raisi saw economic sanctions as an opportunity.

-He has promised to triple the monthly state benefits, currently Rls.450,000 per citizen, to tackle corruption and create six million jobs.
+He promised to triple the monthly state benefits, currently Rls.450,000 per citizen, to tackle corruption and create six million jobs.

 Foreign policy

 Answering reporters about his foreign policy, he said it "would be to establish ties with every country except Israel”.

 Sex segregation

-Ebrahim Raisi is one of the supporters of Sex segregation.
-He said in a 2014 interview that "I think this is a good move because the majority of women do a better job in a totally relaxed atmosphere and fit are required", said about a plan segregation in Tehran Municipality.
-He is also supporter of Islamization of universities, revision of the Internet and deal with Western culture.
+Ebrahim Raisi was one of the supporters of Sex segregation.
+He said in a 2014 interview that "I think this is a good move because the majority of women do a better job in a totally relaxed atmosphere and fit are required", in reference to planned segregation in Tehran Municipality.
+He was also supporter of Islamization of universities, revision of the Internet, and dealing with Western culture.